Factorizations of finite groups: Groups without k -factorizations

-\textit{Proof.} We argue by contradiction.
-Suppose $G=A\cdot B\cdot C$ is a factorization with $|A|=|C|=2$ and $|B|=|G|/4$.
-It follows from Lemma \ref{lemma_normalization} that we can assume without loss of generality that $e\in A$ and $e\in C$.
-Then by Lemma \ref{lemma_divisibility} the subgroups generated by $A$ and $C$ are cyclic subgroups of even orders.
-By the condition $(ii)$ it follows that both these subgroups have order $2$, so $A$ and $C$ are subgroups of $G$.
+\begin{proof} We argue by contradiction.
+Suppose $G=ABC$ is a factorization with $|A|=|C|=2$ and $|B|=m$.
+It follows from Lemma \ref{lemma_normalization} that we may assume without loss of generality that $e\in A$ and $e\in C$.
+Then, by Lemma \ref{lemma_divisibility}, the subgroups generated by $A$ and $C$ are cyclic subgroups of even order.
+By condition $(ii)$, both these cyclic subgroups must have order $2$, and hence $A$ and $C$ are subgroups of $G$.

-Recall that the set of elements $AxC$, where $x$ is some fixed element of $G$, is called a double coset.
+Recall that a subset of the form $AxC$, for a fixed $x\in G$, is a double coset.
 Two double cosets $AxC$ and $AyC$ are either disjoint or identical \cite[p.
 14]{MHall}.
-Since the group $G$ is a disjoint union of double cosets of the form $AxC$ and $G=A\cdot B\cdot C$ and $|A|=|C|=2$, it follows that the number of double cosets in $G$ is $|B|$ and $|AbC|=4$ for all $b\in B$.
+Since $G=A\circm B\circm C$, we have

+These double cosets are pairwise disjoint because the factorization is unique.
+Hence the number of double cosets of the form $AbC$ is $|B|$.
+Moreover, for every $b\in B$, the map $A\times C\to AbC$, $(a,c)\mapsto abc$, is bijective by uniqueness of the factorization.
+Hence $|AbC|=|A||C|=4$.